seanriceaz/seanriceaz.github.io/_posts/2018-05-27-designing-builder-tool-ecosystems.markdown

 8. Since the user had already created this email template, they simply check it over in the _builder_ but don't do any content editing.
 9. Lastly, the user backs out to the _meta builder_ again to launch their automation.

-## Comments?
+## Conclusion

-Have you mapped your app using layers or something similar?
+At Infusionsoft, we've found it helpful to map the layers in our app because it has given us insight into ways to continually improve.
+Have you mapped your app in a similar way?
 What insights did you find?